yufeng97/COMP90024-CCC-notes/README.md

     - > single sign-on [1]

         - is where you authenticate once then the identity provider will enable you to access set of multiple different services which can be hosted in different places

   - > public key infrastructures [1]

     - the cloud computing is based on this
     - you have public private key pairs where public key is hold by anyone but only you hold by yourself.
 And the certificates which issuing the connection between your pulic key and your private key.
 And the certificate is issued by the certification authority.
 If you want to get certificates, you have to prove your identity.
   - > certification authority [1]

       - The certification authority is the authority who is responsible for issuing the certificate.

   - > registration authority [1]

       - The physical individual in the organization who is responsible for checking someone's identity

   - > identity provider (IdP) [l]

     - is the authentication system
     - The place you got authenticated to prove your identity
      - e.g.: When you want to login the AURIN, you are redirected to unimelb authentication where you need to provide your identity
-- > [2013 Q6] B) Discuss the challenges in supporting fine-grained security in Cloud environments.
-You may refer to the importance and/or role of (some of) the terms in part A) of this question.
+- > [2013 Q6] B) Discuss the **challenges** in supporting **fine-grained security** in Cloud environments.
+You may refer to the **importance** and/or role of (some of) the terms in part A) of this question.
 [5]

     - how cloud do authentication
         - e.g.: fine-grained access control which is authorization, auditing.
 There is still problem which is confidentiality.
 The fact that you put your data on the given server and you have no idea where the server is

   - fine-grained security is not done pretty well in the cloud.
 We kind of knowing how to do authentication to a certain degree.
 But building access control system without fine-grain is something that cloud doesn't generally provide for you so that you have to build by yourself.

     - authentication
     - authorization
     - accounting/auditing
     - confidentiality
     - trust
 - > [2015 Q5] A) There are many open challenges in delivering secure Clouds.
-Describe some of the technical and non-technical issues that currently exist for development and delivery of security-oriented Clouds.
+Describe some of the **technical** and **non-technical issues** that currently exist for development and delivery of security-oriented Clouds.
 [4]

   - techincal issues:
       - authorisation
       - trust,
           - trust the cloud provider that data is secured to be stored on that
       - api,
       - single sign-on,
           - Login once, but can access many more resources that potentially provided by other providers
           - **The Grid model (and Shib model!) needed**
           - **Currently not solved for Cloud-based IaaS**
           - Onus (责任) is on non-Cloud developers to define/support this, so cloud developer can't do anything to help with
       - certificate authority
           - challenge:
               - there isn't centralized certificate authority for the cloud
               - Issuing certificates
                   - Often need to delegate to local Registration Authority
                   - Prove who you are, e.g. with passport, student card
               - Revoking certificates
                   - Certificate Revocation List (CRL) for expired/compromised certificates
               - Storing, archiving
                   - Keeping track of existing certificates, various other information
   - non-techincal issues:
       - business issue: government won't allow medical data stored on cloud like AWS because it might be backup in somewhere else
       - sensitive issue
       - policy issue
       - Liability
           - Using contract to state the risk when put data here
       - Licensing
           - Challenges with the Cloud delivery model (Where can jobs realistically run)
           - Many license models
               - Per user
               - Per server
               - Per organisation
               - Floating licenses
               - Fixed to machines
 - > [2014 Q2] A) b.
-Outline some of the practical challenges in supporting Cloud interoperability?
+Outline some of the **practical challenges** in supporting **Cloud interoperability**?
 [2]

   - Security
       - You don't have single sign-on: login once to access a variety of clouds for various reasons
   - API themselves
       - Cloud providers, especially public ones want to lock you in.
       - They have different business models, different costs
-- > [2014 Q6] A) The Internet2 Shibboleth technology as currently supported by the Australia Access Federation provides _federated authentication_ and _single sign-on_.
+- > [2014 Q6] A) The Internet2 Shibboleth technology as currently supported by the Australia Access Federation provides _**federated authentication**_ and **_single sign-on_**.

     - > a.
 Explain what is meant by the italicized terms [2].

       - federated authentication
           - is basically where you are trying to access a resource while you are proving your identity somewhere else
       - single sign-on
           - is where you authenticate once then the identity provider will enable you to access set of multiple different services which can be hosted in different places
     - > b.
-Explain the role of trust and public key infrastructures in supporting the Internet2 Shibboleth model.
+Explain the role of **trust** and **public key infrastructures** in supporting the Internet2 Shibboleth model.
 [2]

       - trust
           - is a key part of any kind of security system in Shibboleth based on trust.
 So we all trust the organisation to authenticate their uses
       - public key infrastructures
           - all messages about where you are from and do you authenticate here are digitally signed.
 We don't trust anyone who is not identity proven.
 It's only those in the federation and they have keys which are used to do the authentication.
               - e.g. I am from unimelb and I am assigning this message with my key which you can then use this key to verify that this is the key you trust effectively.
     - > c.
-What are the advantages and disadvantages of the Shibboleth approach for security?
+What are the **advantages and disadvantages** of the Shibboleth approach for security?
 [4]

       - adv
           - flexible when you doing single sign-on
           - simple to use, access different service just by proving identity once
       - disadv
           - all of the protocols are static
               - this information which is used to setup professor snott has authenticated at unimelb.
 So there is a collection about attributes e.g.: he is a staff.
 This information is pre-agreed in advance.
 If join the new project, this information wouldn't be available with unimelb system. limited because it is static
           - not flexible, not dynamic
     - > d.
 Why isn’t Shibboleth used to access Cloud-based systems more generally?
 [2]

-        - related to trust. differnt cloud provider requires different facts in the Shibboleth
+      - related to trust. different cloud provider requires different facts in the Shibboleth
           - e.g.: Amazon requires you credit card info while unimelb only requires student info.
       - Static federation
       - no single CA
 - > [2015 Q5] B) The Internet2 Shibboleth technology as currently supported by the Australia Access Federation provides federated authentication.

     - > a.
 Explain what is meant by this italicized term and discuss the advantages and disadvantages of the Shibboleth approach for security.
 [3]

         - above

   - > b.
 Why isn’t Shibboleth used to access Cloud-based systems more generally?
 [3]

       - above